-Lastly, and my favorite, are the the Oakleaf Hydrangeas.
-I would say these are the most unique hydrangeas.
+Lastly, and my favorite, is the Oakleaf Hydrangeas.
+I would say these are the most unique Hydrangeas.
 The leaves are very large and are reminiscent of an oak leaf.
-The flowers are very large, narrow, cone shaped and white.
-Oakleaf bloom a little later than the rest of the hydrangeas but last the longest.
-In the fall the leaves turn brillant colors ranging from yellow to deep purple and hold their color on the plant until spring when the new leaves push the old leaves off.
-In essence this is almost a year round plant despite the fact that it is categorized as a deciduous shrub.
+The flowers are very large, narrow, cone-shaped, and white.
+Oakleaf Hydrangeas bloom a little later than other types but last the longest.
+In the fall, the leaves turn brilliant colors ranging from yellow to deep purple and hold their color on the plant until spring when the new leaves push the old leaves off.
+In essence, this is almost a year-round plant even though it is categorized as a deciduous shrub.

 Hydrangeas are a partial shade plant.
 This means that the ideal location would be in morning sun and afternoon shade.
 They will stress and have burned leaves in too much hot sun, except for the Oakleaf!
-Be sure to select a location that has decent draining soil, they will not do well in soggy parts of the garden.
-However hydrangeas need to be watered thoroughly and regularly too, more on watering below.
+Be sure to select a location with decent draining soil, they will not do well in soggy parts of the garden.
+However, Hydrangeas need to be watered thoroughly and regularly too; more on watering below.

 How to Grow

 Fertilizing is another important issue with Hydrangeas.
-Since they are very lush they need plenty of nutrients on hand.
+Since they are very lush, they need plenty of nutrients on hand.
 Proper fertilizing will reduce the frequency of your fertilizing routine.
-I recommend E.B.
-Stone Rose & Flower fertilizer.
+I recommend Bumper Crop Rose & Flower fertilizer.
 Using the recommended amount, apply in spring as growth begins to emerge and once more 2-3 months later.
 That’s it!
-It is important not to fertilize in the heat of the summer and during the fall and winter the plant is not doing too much so fertilizer is not necessary.
+It is important not to fertilize in the summer’s heat; during the fall and winter, the plant is not doing too much so fertilizer is unnecessary.